lee00812/mtm6302-capstone-lee00812/README.md

 API Integration

 The PokeAPI was used to retrieve Pokemon data, including abilities and images, and to display this data in the application.
 This is challenging because we didn't spend much time in class to understand about connecting API.
-However, with the guidance of our professor, we were able to successfully implement this feature within a few days.
+However, with the guidance of our professor, I was able to successfully implement this feature within a few days.

 Interactive Scripts